Privatehive/gcp-hosted-github-runner/README.md

 2. Solution: Override the Organization Policy "Domain Restricted Sharing" in the project, by setting it to "Allow all".

-#### New compute Instance not starting (but a lot of instances are already running)
+#### New VM Instance not starting (but a lot of instances are already running)

-You exceeded your projects vCPU limit for the machine type in the region.
+You exceeded your projects vCPU limit for the machine type in the region or for all regions.
 You may find an error log message in the Cloud Run logs stating `Machine Type vCPU quota exceeded for region`.
 Request a quota increase from google customer support for the project.